Freeport, New York

-Freeport is a village in the town of Hempstead, in Nassau County, on the South Shore of Long Island, in New York state, United States.
-The population was 43,713 at the 2010 census, making it the second largest village in New York by population.
+Freeport is a village located within the town of Hempstead, in Nassau County, on the South Shore of Long Island, in New York, United States.
+The population was 44,472 at the time of the 2020 census, making it the second largest village in New York by population.

 A settlement since the 1640s, it was once an oystering community and later a resort popular with the New York City theater community.
 It is now primarily a bedroom suburb but retains a modest commercial waterfront and some light industry.